JojoDeveloper01/Blogii/to-do-list.md

 [] Make the publish button
     [] Has to save the blog on the repository, create a .mk on the folder "Content"

-[x] Ask to chatGPT how i can make a domian name to link to the blog like `blog-name.myblogii.com`
+[x] Ask to chatGPT how i can make a domain name to link to the blog like `blog-name.myblogii.com`

 [] Add Comments on the blog
 [] Add the options to enable the comments on the blog